 Victoria Pedraza was sentenced Wednesday to 20 years in prison for permitting the abuse that led to her daughter, Aubriana Coke’s February 2012 death.
 Victoria’s husband, Daniel Pedraza, received a life sentence last month for murdering the toddler.

-Coke, the biological father of Aubriana Coke, said Victoria Pedraza should have protected Aubriana, but he doesn’t believe she abused the toddler and he never knew her to be violent.
+Aubriana’ father, Tim Coke, said Victoria Pedraza should have protected Aubriana, but he doesn’t believe she abused the toddler and he never knew her to be violent.
+He said he was satisfied with the 20-year sentence she received.

 Victoria, 23, of Drew County, and formerly of Warren, was initially charged with capital murder, a crime that carries a possible death penalty.
 She pleaded guilty last year to permitting the abuse that led to her daughter’s death.
 After testifying for the state last month in Daniel Pedraza’s murder trial, the court set aside two days this week for Victoria Pedraza’s sentencing trial.

 Because she had already pleaded guilty, the jury would only consider a sentence.
 For permitting the abuse, she could have received probation or a prison sentence of five to 20 years, the maximum allowed under state law for permitting the abuse of a minor.

 Following two days of testimony and evidence, including a photo of the deceased toddler and a photo of Victoria’s badly bruised body, a Drew County jury deliberated just under an hour before returning with the 20-year sentence.
 See coverage of the first day of Victoria Pedraza’s sentencing trial here.

 Victoria, a former high school cheerleader, homecoming maid and member of the Arkansas National Guard, testified Wednesday, describing her relationship with Daniel Pedraza as well as the systematic physical and emotional abuse to which she and the toddler were subjected, and the events that led to her daughter’s death.

 The child was struck by a blow to the abdomen so hard that it caused extensive internal injuries, ultimately causing her death.